mooalot/zustand-namespaces/README.md

 useStore.getState;
 useStore.setState;

 // useDivision1 and useDivision2 are the hooks for the divisions.
-They are not prefixed and self contained useDivision1((state) => state.dataInDivision1);
+They are self-contained and do not require prefixes useDivision1((state) => state.dataInDivision1);
 useDivision1.getState;
 useDivision1.setState;